 But you shouldn’t bring valuables in the first place!

 True.
 You shouldn’t bring anything you would be despondent to lose: family heirlooms, expensive jewelry, your birth certificate, and the like.

-Today people travel with an amount of technology that was unfathomable a decade ago.
+Today people travel safely with an amount of technology that was unfathomable a decade ago.
 Most travelers bring a smartphone at the very least; many bring laptops, tablets, Kindles or other e-readers, DSLR cameras with pricey lenses, and more.
 When you consider the costs to replace any one of those items, they definitely count as valuables.

 You should have a day bag into which you can fit all of your important items: your passport, your camera, your medication, your jewelry, your credit cards, your smartphone, and any other technology, photography or otherwise valuable equipment.
 Spend good money on this — this is one of my top travel safety tips.

 Never put these items into your general backpack.
 Never put these items into the luggage hold on a bus.
 Never put any of those items into your checked luggage on a plane.
 If you let them out of your sight, there’s a fair chance that they could be taken away from you forever.

 Only Take What You Need and Leave the Rest Locked Up